runtimeverification/rv-predict/README.md

 # Prerequisites

-RV-Predict requires Java Runtime Edition 1.7 or higher.
+RV-Predict requires Java Runtime Environment 1.7 or higher.

 Moreover, RV-Predict relies on an SMT solver for solving constraints.
 Please download and install [Z3](http://z3.codeplex.com) prior to installing